TheKingsFather/MarkDown-Preview/README.md

-# a markdown preview written in typescipt
+# a markdown preview written in typescript